Installing Percona Server for MongoDB on Red Hat Enterprise Linux and CentOS¶

 |Contains debug symbols for the server.|

-It is recommended to intall Percona Server for MongoDB from official Percona repositories:
+It is recommended to install Percona Server for MongoDB from official Percona repositories

 Configure Percona repositories as described in Percona Software Repositories Documentation.

 Starting from Percona Server for MongoDB 3.6.19-7.0, the packages are located in the

 psmdb-36 repository.
 To install the latest version of Percona Server for MongoDB, do the following:

 Enable the repository.